leylaKapi/leylaKapi.github.io/source/_posts/2014-10-27-how-to-add-multi-lingual-support-to-your-web-page-in-middleman.markdown

 Then you should add root of your project according to your page language.
-If you want to seems to your page in english languages, you should add below code according to yml file in `~/MyProject/locales/en.yml`, if it is exist, you can write below code,
+If you want to seems to your page in english languages, you should add below code according to yml file in `~/MyProject/locales/en.yml`, if it is exist, you can write below code in `config.rb`,

 ```ruby
 activate :i18n, :path => "/:locale/", :mount_at_root => :en
 ```

-Now your page always seems in english language, but if write in search bar like `localhost:4567/es/index.html`, you can see in spanish languages, if there is exist in locales directory `es.yml` file.
+Now your page always seems in english language, but if write in address bar like `/es/index.html`, you can see in spanish languages, if there is exist in locales directory `es.yml` file.

 According to above,  you want to change language of your page according to your place, for example, if your page was opened in Italy,